cortexlabs/cortex/docs/clusters/observability/logging.md

 ## Logs on AWS

 Logs will automatically be pushed to CloudWatch and a log group with the same name as your cluster will be created to store your logs.
 API logs are tagged with labels to help with log aggregation and filtering.
+Log lines greater than 5 MB in size will be ignored.

 You can use the `cortex logs` command to get a CloudWatch Insights URL of query to fetch logs for your API.
 Please note that there may be a few minutes of delay from when a message is logged to when it is available in CloudWatch Insights.